Hardwood Installation done the right way.

 Solid and engineered hardwood installation

-Subfloor prep, leveling, and moisture checks
+Subfloor prep with full leveling and moisture checks

-Wide-plank oak, walnut, maple, and hickory layouts
+Wide-plank oak, walnut, and hickory layouts

 How this work gets handled.